Strand Theater

 News About This Theater

-The Strand Theater was closed and partially demolished in 1990, with the rest of the building coming down in 1996, and the marquee was given to the Wisconsin State Historical Society.
-An office building is at this location now.
+The Strand Theater was closed and partially demolished in Fall of 1990, with the rest of the building coming down in 1996.
+The marquee was given to the Wisconsin State Historical Society.
+An office building now stands on the site.

 Contributed by Todd Senzig